Run a saved command

 The CLI also opens the door to automation and integration.
 Shell scripts, CI pipelines, Claude Code, and other agentic coding tools can all invoke your saved commands with commandbook run.
 Your carefully configured commands become accessible to any tool that can call a shell command.

 To help your AI agent use the CLI effectively, add https://commandbookapp.com/docs/ai-guide.md to your project's agent instructions (e.g. CLAUDE.md, .cursorrules, or equivalent) -- it's a concise reference written specifically for LLMs.
+See the AI Agents guide for full setup with Claude Code, Codex, and Cursor.

 Installation